ISSA Nutritionist Study Guide

 How Humans Select Food

 The food appeal goes further than just the need for energy and nutrients.
-Humans also select their food based upon their senses: sight, smell, taste, and feel.
+Humans also select their food based on their senses: sight, smell, taste, and feel.

 Sight